If you want to find out a little bit more about MS polymer adhesives, you are in the right place.

 - A marine manufacturer uses an MS polymer adhesive to bond and seal the windows of their luxury yacht product.
 They like the weathering resistance and strength that MS polymer adhesives provide.

 - A caravan manufacturer uses an MS polymer adhesive to bond and seal the plastic sides of their caravan product.
 MS polymer’s structural, flexible, and sealant properties were what made it the best adhesive solution for them.

 - A bus manufacturer uses MS polymer to bond the composite flooring to the bus frame.
 They also used a colour-matched, flexible MS polymer adhesive to match the floor covering and seal it in place

 There are plenty more examples of companies that use MS polymers.
 Nonetheless, these three examples should give you an idea of the variety of situations where you could use an MS polymer adhesive.

-What are the advantages of using MS polymer adhesives?
+Advantages of using MS polymer adhesives

 As you will be aware, MS polymers are a very good adhesive and sealant solution.
 But you will be wanting to know the benefits you will get if you choose to use an MS polymer product.
 So this section will go over every advantage of using MS polymers.

 MS polymers provide a very good seal for bonding and sealing

 Some MS polymer formulations can have strengths of up to 5 Mpa, making them a structural adhesive.
 Other MS polymer adhesives have limited strength.
 But all MS polymer products have good sealant properties.
 Whether you intend to use the MS polymer product for bonding or sealing, it will always provide a good seal.
 This seal is better and more durable than that of other structural adhesives.